rahul-desai3/todo/readMe.md

 ToDo
 ================

-A simple todo application for boosting productivity.
-This application includes following features:
+A simple todo application to boost your productivity, built for Firefox OS v1.3 and 2.0.
+This application has following features:

   - Adding a task
   - Editing a task